Waiting to feel like "yourself" isn't a solution; take charge of your need to be intimate.

 While you address how you feel about sex and intimacy and before you do something about it, there are some things to remember while you are ON treatment regarding sexual activity.

 Your comfort levels matter.
 Sexual activity is fine during treatment if you feel comfortable with it.
-Cancer treatment can affect your desire for intimacy, arousal, desire and satisfaction.
-It can also be incredibly tiring and stressful and you may not feel up to sexual activity in the same ways as you did before treatment.
-You may or may not want sexual intercourse but hugging, caressing, holding hands, and massages may feel good and serve as a stepping stone towards building back your sexual desire.
-It may be hard but open and honest communication with your partner is key.
-If you had surgery involving the pelvic area you may need to allow extra time for healing before having sex that involves vaginal or rectal penetration (with penis, fingers or vibrators).
+Cancer treatment can affect your desire for intimacy, arousal, desire, and satisfaction.
+It can also be incredibly tiring and stressful, and you may not feel up to sexual activity in the same ways as you did before treatment.
+You may or may not want sexual intercourse, but hugging, caressing, holding hands, and massages may feel good and serve as a stepping stone towards building back your sexual desire.
+It may be hard, but open and honest communication with your partner is key.
+If you had surgery involving the pelvic area, you may need to allow extra time for healing before having sex that involves vaginal or rectal penetration (with the penis, fingers, or vibrators).

 Take sensible precautions.
 If you are being treated for oral cancer, be careful during oral sex.
 If you have mouth sores, avoid oral sex.
 Do not have vaginal intercourse if you have open sores on the genitals or in the vagina.
 Do not have anal sex if you have sores in the rectal area, rectal bleeding, or tears in the rectal tissue.

 Be aware of fertility-related issues during treatment.
-Fertility is directly affected by surgery that involves removal of the reproductive organs.
-Certain types of chemotherapy and radiation to the abdomen and pelvis also affect your fertility.
-How cancer treatment affects your fertility depends on many things, including the type of treatment you receive, your age, your other health issues and your current fertility status.
-You may be temporarily infertile due to treatment or there might be issues resulting in permanent infertility.
+Fertility is directly affected by surgery that involves the removal of the reproductive organs.
+Certain types of chemotherapy and radiation to the abdomen and pelvis also affect fertility.
+How cancer treatment affects your fertility depends on many things, including the type of treatment you receive, your age, your other health issues, and your current fertility status.
+You may be temporarily infertile due to treatment, or there might be issues resulting in permanent infertility.

 Your cancer care team will usually advise you to abstain or use a reliable form of birth control while you are receiving cancer treatment.
 You also shouldn’t try to conceive within six months of finishing chemotherapy because it may increase the chances of miscarriage or having a baby with a genetic complication.
-Trying to figure out when it is appropriate to conceive (become pregnant) is a discussion that you must have with your cancer care team because it can be impacted by the type and stage of cancer you have.
-You will need sufficient time to rule out any chance of early recurrence and recover from the effects of treatment before you may truly feel comfortable getting pregnant.
+Discuss the appropriate time to conceive (become pregnant) with your cancer care team, as it can be impacted by the type and stage of cancer you have.
+You will need sufficient time to rule out any chance of early recurrence and recover from the effects of treatment before you can truly feel comfortable getting pregnant.